Enroll a Windows 10 device automatically using Group Policy

 - Ensure that PCs belong to same computer group.

-If you do not see the policy, it may be because you don’t have the ADMX installed for Windows 10, version 1803 or version 1809.
-To fix the issue, follow these steps:
+If you do not see the policy, it may be because you don’t have the ADMX installed for Windows 10, version 1803, version 1809, or version 1903.
+To fix the issue, follow these steps (Note: the latest MDM.admx is backwards compatible):

 1803 -->Administrative Templates (.admx) for Windows 10 April 2018 Update (1803) or